Quickstart: Send notifications to noncompliant devices

 When you create a device compliance policy, Intune automatically creates an action for noncompliance.
 Intune then marks devices as noncompliant when they fail to meet your compliance policy.
 You can customize how long the device is marked as noncompliant.
 You can also add another action when you create a compliance policy, or update an existing compliance policy.

-In Intune, select Devices > Compliance Policies > Create Policy.
+In Microsoft Endpoint Manager, select Devices > Compliance Policies > Create Policy.

 - Name: Windows 10 compliance

 Select System Security to display the device security-related settings.